AmphiBac/AmphiBac-Database/README.md

 # Overview

 This pipeline automates antifungal function predictions using QIIME 2 and the AmphiBac reference database.
+You can find the antifungal_predictions_pipeline.py script in the tools folder

 **Overall, it does the following:**